rdylina/event-landing-page/README.md

-# bootstrap-boilerplate
+# event-landing-page

-A boilerplate for Bootstrap Projects
+A minimalistic event based landing page. 🐶

 ## Running On